 - An Original Bill of Landing

-- The owner’s driver’s license and their International Insurance Policy (green card)
+- The owner’s driver’s license and also their International Insurance Policy (green card)

-- Importing used vehicles over 12 years of age is prohibited in Liberia.
+- Importing used vehicles over 12 years of age is under prohibition in Liberia.

-- Only left-hand drive vehicles are considered road legal within the country.
+- Only left-hand drive vehicles are road legal within the country.

-- Liberian law requires pre-shipment inspections on used vehicles to be shipped to the country.
+- Liberian law also requires pre-shipment inspections on used vehicles to ship to the country.

 Import Duty Taxes